How are the Board of Directors selected?

 Who serves on the Board of Directors?

-The RCRC Board of Directors is comprised of an elected member of the County Board of Supervisors from each of its thirty-five member counties.
+The RCRC Board of Directors is comprised of an elected member of the County Board of Supervisors from each of its thirty-seven member counties.
 Each county has a board delegate and a board alternate.
 Details about the RCRC Board of Directors can be accessed here.

 What are the benefits to being a member of RCRC?

 RCRC champions policies on behalf of rural counties.
 Rural counties face unique challenges when putting federal and state policies into effect.
-The greater distances, lower population densities, and geographic diversity of RCRC's thirty-five member counties create obstacles not faced by their more urban or suburban counterparts.
+The greater distances, lower population densities, and geographic diversity of RCRC's thirty-seven member counties create obstacles not faced by their more urban or suburban counterparts.
 For those reasons, "one-size-fits-all" policies don't work, especially when the "size" typically is a more metropolitan model.
 Membership in RCRC provides counties with a collective voice, strengthening the message, credibility, and reach of the unique issues faced by rural counties.

 What is the process for becoming a member?